picfight/pfcd/docs/code_contribution_guidelines.md

 the following basic qualifications you will likely find it quite difficult to contribute.

-- A reasonable understanding of bitcoin at a high level (see the [Required Reading](#ReqReading) section for the original white paper)
+- A reasonable understanding of picfightcoin at a high level (see the [Required Reading](#ReqReading) section for the original white paper)
 - Experience in some type of C-like language
 - An understanding of data structures and their performance implications